What is an orthoptist?

 - vision is reduced in one or both eyes

 - eyes are working well and moving together properly

-- your child has an eye muscle imbalance that’s causing one eye to turn in or out compared to the other – this is often called a squint.
+- eye muscles are imbalanced, causing one eye to turn in or out compared to the other – this is often called a squint.